dakotamum/GenreReveal/README.md

 cmake ../../GenreReveal
 make
 ```
+The executables for each implementation will be located in build/dist/bin
-download tracks_features.csv from https://www.kaggle.com/datasets/rodolfofigueroa/spotify-12m-songs and add it to the build folder
+download tracks_features.csv from https://www.kaggle.com/datasets/rodolfofigueroa/spotify-12m-songs and add it to the build/dist/bin folder

 ### Running the project implementations:
 If the user does not provide arguments, the default runtime configuration of the executables is as follows: